Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 (How Alexander O. Smith transformed a misfit otaku into a lovesick admirer)

 In my earlier post, I looked at how 'student translationese' sets the tone for the letters that Ishigami, posing as a stalker, sent to Yasuko when she was seeing Kudo (工藤 kudō).
-In the letters, Ishigami used this style to present himself like a socially inept, robotic, obsessive otaku.
+Ishigami used this style to present himself like a socially inept, robotic, obsessive otaku.

 Most features of 'student translationese' are difficult or impossible to directly render in English.
 The inappropriate pronouns and their insistent use cannot be replicated since English has a fixed set of pronouns which are mostly obligatory.
 English does not explicitly mark politeness levels of verbs, and English imperatives are not inherently rude.
-Attempts to render the inappropriate use of the verb だろう darō for the speaker's own future actions would make little sense to the English speaker.
-There is little reason to believe that a 'pen of my aunt' style of student translationese in English would succeed in sounding anything but ridiculous.
+Attempts to render the strange use of the verb だろう darō for the speaker's own future actions would be hard to reproduce in English.
+There is little reason to believe that a 'pen of my aunt' style of student translationese in English would sound anything but ridiculous.

-Consequently, while we will take note of how 'student translationese' is handled, for the most part we will focus on the wider features of style and how the stalker's "voice" is presented in translation.
+Consequently, while taking note of how 'student translationese' is handled, for the most part we will focus on the wider features of style and how the stalker's "voice" is presented in translation.

 A couple of difficulties in appraising the translation should be noted.
 One is interpreting the tone of voice of the letters, especially as they form a one-sided dialogue.
 In many cases we can only make a subjective judgement how they should be read.
 Secondly, while the reader knows that it was Ishigami who sent the letters, they were initially presented to the police as being from an anonymous stalker.
 This will subtly influence how they are interpreted.